nadusumilli-unomaha/ISQA3420/Use Cases.md

 __Primary Actor__: Corporate Developer<br/>
 __Goal in Context__: The corporate developer is able to update risk database with new software package CPE and file CPE data following comparison to NIST CPE information from vulnerability database.<br/>
 __Stakeholders__: <br/>
-  Corporate Manager: To maintain up-to-date file and package information stored in risk database concerning software in development.<br/>
+  *Corporate Manager*: To maintain up-to-date file and package information stored in risk database concerning software in           development.<br/>
-  Corporate Developer: To provide the processed comparison results to NIST vulnerability data.<br/> Project Owner: To be aware of current known risks involved with the use of open source software in the project.<br/>
+  *Corporate Developer*: To provide the processed comparison results to NIST vulnerability data.<br/> *Project Owner*: To be aware of current known risks involved with the use of open source software in the project.<br/>
 __Preconditions__:<br/>
   Current CPE data from NIST is in NIST CPE repository.<br/>
   Accurate file and package information is entered by developer.<br/>